top of page

 Asking such questions helps us think around the topic.
 From there we can start to consider how we might realistically nudge the number up.

-Do not stop at your first idea for getting a need met.
+Do not stop at your first idea for getting a need better satisfied.
 Try to think of at least two things you could do or do differently.
 Then consider each in turn.
 What would you need to do exactly?
 Who else can help?
 Is it totally out of the question?
 Could it be achieved with a tweak?

 Once you have a list of options you can create a prioritised action plan.